StackStorm-Exchange/stackstorm-foreman/README.md

 ```

 **Note** : All actions allow you to specify a `connection` name parameter that will
-           reference the conneciton information in the config.
+           reference the connection information in the config.
 Alternatively
            all actions allow you to override these connection parameters
            so a config isn't required.
 See the [Actions](#Actions) for more
            information.